PASS THE ADOPTEE CITIZENSHIP ACT OF 2021

 Do your members of Congress play a special role in the review process?

-See if your member of Congress is on the Senate Judiciary Committee or House Judiciary Subcommittee currently reviewing the ACA.
-If your member is on one of these committees, please request that they co-sponsor the bill and that they urge their Committee chairs to bring the bill up for Committee review and vote.
+Click here to see if your Representative is on the House Judiciary Subcommittee or if your Senator (s) is on the Senate Judiciary Committee currently reviewing the ACA.
+If so, please request that they co-sponsor the bill and that they urge the Committee chair to bring the bill up for Committee review and vote.

 Get the latest updates on the ACA